pvigier/pvigier.github.io-jekyll/_posts/2019-05-06-commit-graph-drawing-algorithms.md

 <!--more-->

-# Types of commit graph drawing algorithms
+# Types of Commit Graph Drawing Algorithms

 To start the study of commit graph drawing, we will look at how it is done by the other git clients.
 The figure below shows the same portion of a [commit graph](https://github.com/electron/electron-api-demos) displayed by different git clients.
 This part was chosen because there are a lot of merges and we can clearly observe the differences between the graph drawing algorithms used by all the clients.